Uberspace/manual/source/lang-php.rst

   - 7.4
   - 8.0
   - 8.1
+  - 8.2
   [isabell@stardust ~]$

 .. _php-change-version:

 Change version
 --------------
 You can select the PHP version with :code:`uberspace tools version use php <version>`.
-You can choose between release branches:
+You can choose between supported release branches:

 .. code-block:: console